 Future Watch 2: Cyber Security & Individuals

-Today Chris is talking to Gemma Christie about the world’s biggest data breaches, data security at your bank, your mobile phone company, the government and where Google are going with security.
+Today Chris is talking to Gemma Christie about the world’s biggest data breaches, data security at your bank, your mobile phone company, the government, and where Google is going with security.

-G: In your original article, you linked to a pretty good infographic that was showing the World’s Biggest Data Breaches (http://www.informationisbeautiful.net/visualizations/worlds-biggest-data-breaches-hacks/).
+G: In your original article, you linked to a pretty good infographic that showed the World’s Biggest Data Breaches (http://www.informationisbeautiful.net/visualizations/worlds-biggest-data-breaches-hacks/).
 Some of these companies were eBay and JP Morgan.
-How at risk are large organizations and of course, the individuals that are subscribing to, buying from or working with these organisations?
+How at risk are large organizations and of course, the individuals that are subscribing to, buying from, or working with these organisations?
 Are they at risk?

 Understanding your system and actively understanding what’s going on and being able to report with confidence, “Yeah, I know what’s going on.
 My data, my system, is safe and secure.”
 Having that process and those robust checks and balances to make sure people are doing their job and the system is working as designed are key.

 G: What do you say to organisations that still haven’t put in place those secure systems?

 C: Just do it, mobile phone companies do it, and governments or security organisations tend to do it as well.
 It’s interesting that we put our mobile phone company and our bank higher up the trust list with our personal data than we do the government.

 C: These organisations are paranoid about their responsibility for your data.
 If they break that trust then, that’s it, it’s game over for their business.

 G: Is it all mobile phone providers?
 Didn’t one have a big data breach fairly recently?

 C: Yes it was Carphone Warehouse.
 The personal details of around 2 million customers were accessed and some for their credit card details.
 This was the biggest data breach a mobile phone company has had.